Ford and Shelby in the 1960s

 The Super Snake retained its original engine and was fitted with a twin supercharger and a three speed automatic transmission while receiving the required pieces of equipment for road homologation.

-This car which has retained its original engine block was twice sold by Barrett-Jackson : for $ 5.5M including premium on January 21, 2007, lot 1301, and for $ 5.1M including premium on January 17, 2015, lot 2509.
-It is for sale in Scottsdale on March 27, 2021 by the same auction house, lot 1396.
-Please watch the video shared by Barrett-Jackson.
+This car which has retained its original engine block was sold three times by Barrett-Jackson : for $ 5.5M on January 21, 2007, lot 1301, for $ 5.1M on January 17, 2015, lot 2509. and for $ 5.5M again on March 27, 2021, lot 1396.
+Please watch the video shared by the auction house.

 The only other car upgraded to Super Snake specification had got the opposite transformation : it was built from a street car, on request from a showbiz celebrity.
 It was accidentally destroyed by falling off a cliff into the Pacific ocean.

-2018 SOLD for $ 9.8M including premium
+2018 SOLD for $ 9.8M by RM Sotheby's

-The first series, in 1964, is the Mk I with a 4.7 liter V8 engine.
+The first GT40 series, in 1964, is the Mk I with a 4.7 liter V8 engine.
 Aerodynamics is poorly designed and the results are bad.
 Meanwhile the arch-rival Ferrari won at Le Mans in 1965 for the sixth year in a row.

 HF2 is stubborn.
 In 1966 you have to win at any price.
 The Mk II series is equipped with a 7-liter Ford V8 engine.
 Carroll Shelby replaced Wyer and transferred the maintenance to the United States.
 The technical problems observed on the early Mk I have been dealt with and the performances of the Mk IIs at Daytona and Sebring are promising.